jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 ## Analysis and simulation

-Now, we are going to use a software simulation framework to look at the details of how the hardware operates to actually answer the "speculation" part of [question 3](#question-3).
+Now, we are going to use a software simulation framework to look at the details of how the hardware operates to answer the "speculation" part of [question 3](#question-3).

-In order to run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *any number of cores* for `HW5O3CPU` with *any latency* for `xbar_latency` in `HW5MESITwoLevelCacheHierarchy`.
+To run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *any number of cores* for `HW5O3CPU` with *any latency* for `xbar_latency` in `HW5MESITwoLevelCacheHierarchy`.

 ### **IMPORTANT NOTE**